 Tip #14 Clean calcium build up in your toilets – Get a lemon and cut in half and apply to the rim, let sit for 10 minutes.
 Use the finest sanding paper and wipe clean.

-Tip #15 Cleaning kitchen oil splatters, only put a couple of drops of mineral oil on a paper towel, wipe on the greasy surface.
+Tip #15 Ask to house cleaning dublin to clean kitchen oil splatters, and put a couple of drops of mineral oil on a paper towel, wipe on the greasy surface.

 We’d love to hear your top tips as well in the comments.